FilePath encoding in Haskell

 on funny file names.

-If you do want to use these with FilePath
+If you do want to use these with FilePaths instead of Strings, you

 handles and setting the encoding to the file system encoding.